 Enjoy the flavors of summer ANY time of year with this delicious key west grilled chicken recipe!
 This time of year fresh limes are inexpensive and this tasty recipe combines the flavors of fresh lime, zesty soy sauce, garlic and just a smidgeon of honey to make a fabulous marinade.

 The wonderful part about this recipe is that it doesn’t take long for the meat to marinate, which means it’s a quick delicious throw together meal during the busy work week.
 It’s a versatile chicken recipe- the flavors of honey and lime are complemented well with a touch of garlic and cilantro.
-If you happen to have a bit of mango- a tablespoon or two finely minced impart a tropical flavor that can’t be beaten!
+If you happen to have a bit of mango- a tablespoon or two finely minced impart a tropical flavor that can’t be beat!

-If you prefer a spicier kick to your chicken, you can substitute a red jalapeno pepper for the red bell pepper, the honey and jalapeno combined to create a delectable sweet heat that you’re sure to love!
+If you prefer a spicier kick to your chicken, you can substitute a red jalapeno pepper for the red bell pepper, the honey and jalapeno combine to create a delectable sweet heat that you’re sure to love!

 Here’s the low-down on how to throw these together!
 You’ll notice in the video that we use these handy bag holders to keep the chicken and marinade mess free.

 A quick note about the skewers, if you happen to be using wooden skewers, fill a tall glass with water and soak them for about 5-10 minutes prior to use.
 This ensures that they don’t catch on fire and burn up while they’re on the grill.
 For an added touch of flavor, you can add a teaspoon of smoke flavoring to the water while they soak.

 1 teaspoon minced garlic